Investment Committee2023 Independent Member Appointment Process

 Knowledge, Skills and Experience

-To be effective the GIC requires diversity of thought, skills, knowledge, and experience relevant to oversight of investment and administration of the Trusts’ assets.
+To be effective the GIC Nominating Committee requires skills and experience relevant to the identification and evaluation of those with skills in the oversight of management and administration of investment portfolio assets.

 Particular Skill Requirements for this Appointment Process